 2. Freiblick Tagescafe

 There are four ways to get the top of Schlossberg Graz – the funicular (see below), glass lift, on foot or via Karmeliterplatz.
-Schlossberg is bustling with activities!
-There are restaurants, bars, a stage, statues, a Chinese pavilion and normally a large number of the population of Graz!
+Schlossberg is bustling with activities.

 5. Schlossberg Tunnel System